Drishya-workspace/document-scanner-opencv/Readme.md

-# Intelligent Document Scanner using OpenCV
+# Document Scanner using OpenCV

 ## Overview